leahstern-aA/fastapi_demo/README.md

 1. `pipenv install` to set up virtual environment with dependencies in the Pipfile
 2. Create a .env file with a SQLite DATABASE_URL (based on .env.example)
+3. `pipenv run alembic upgrade head` to create SQLite database and tables and apply the existing migration
-3. `pipenv run uvicorn sql_app.main:app --reload` to run the application
+4. `pipenv run uvicorn sql_app.main:app --reload` to run the application
     - You can view the application in your browser at localhost:8000

 ## Filesystem